Best Socks for Work Boots in 2026

 • Drying: turn inside-out, skip fabric softener, low-heat or air-dry to protect elastic.
 (If your boots run hot, our best work boots for sweaty feet picks help too.)

-Match Your Job/Boot to the Right Sock
+Match Your Job to the Right Work-Boot Sock

 ScenarioPrioritizeGood Matches